A Message from the President -

 The creation of the first ever University of Wisconsin Oshkosh LGBTQA+ Alumni Board is vital to insure that we treasure the memories and experiences of past, current, and future students.
 It is our duty as alumni to not only stand as beacons of current LGBTQA+ student's future successes but also our success as a community in general.

-If you would like to be receive communications from the LGBTQA+AA chapter and to see what is going on with the board.
-Email UW Oshkosh Alumni Relation Office at firstname.lastname@example.org.
+If you would like to be receive communications from the LGBTQA+ Alumni Chapter and learn what is going on with the board, send an email to UW Oshkosh Alumni Relation Office at firstname.lastname@example.org.